 PG523 is obligatory.
 The postgraduate seminar course is chosen from the palette of postgraduate seminar courses offered in any particular academic year.
-In consultation with the Director of Pastoral Theology and the Dean of Postgraduate Studies, candidates will choose a seminar course that is relevant to their (future) professional ministerial needs, and, if possible, pertinent to their dissertation topic.
+In consultation with the Programme Co-ordinator and the Dean of Postgraduate Studies, candidates will choose a seminar course that is relevant to their (future) professional ministerial needs, and, if possible, pertinent to their dissertation topic.